 It's the hardest thing I've ever practiced.
 And every morning I sit back down on the cushion and practice it again, because the version of me who kept running was functional, productive, and completely lost

-The first time I sat down to meditate seriously, I lasted about four minutes before I got up to check my phone.
+The first time someone sits down to meditate seriously, they might last about four minutes before getting up to check their phone.

-I told myself the problem was technique.
-I wasn't doing it right.
-I needed a better app, a better cushion, a better time of day.
-So I tried again the next morning with a guided meditation, and this time I made it to seven minutes before the restlessness got so loud I had to move.
+It's easy to tell yourself the problem is technique.
+You're not doing it right.
+You need a better app, a better cushion, a better time of day.
+So you try again the next morning with a guided meditation, and this time you make it to seven minutes before the restlessness gets so loud you have to move.

-It took me months to realize that the restlessness wasn't the obstacle.
-The restlessness was the point.
-Because underneath the fidgeting and the phone-checking and the sudden urgent need to reorganize my desk was something I didn't want to face: me.
-The actual me.
-Not the busy, productive, problem-solving version of me that I'd been hiding behind for years.
+It can take months to realize that the restlessness isn't the obstacle.
+The restlessness is the point.
+Because underneath the fidgeting and the phone-checking and the sudden urgent need to reorganize the desk is something most people don't want to face: themselves.
+The actual self.
+Not the busy, productive, problem-solving version that's been serving as a shield for years.
 The other one.
-The one who was tired.
-The one who wasn't sure he was doing any of this right.
-The one who'd been running from a low-grade hum of anxiety for so long that he'd forgotten it was there.
+The one who's tired.
+The one who isn't sure they're doing any of this right.
+The one who's been running from a low-grade hum of anxiety for so long they've forgotten it was there.

 That's the part of mindfulness nobody talks about.
 It's not quieting the mind.
 The mind doesn't want to be quiet, and that's fine.
 The hard part is sitting still long enough to meet the version of yourself you've been outrunning with busyness, noise, and other people's problems for decades.

-We will do almost anything to avoid being alone with ourselves
+People will do almost anything to avoid being alone with themselves

-In 2014, psychologist Timothy Wilson at the University of Virginia ran a series of studies that still stops me cold every time I think about them.
-He put people in a plain room with nothing to do but think for 6 to 15 minutes.
+In 2014, psychologist Timothy Wilson at the University of Virginia ran a series of studies that still stop people cold every time they encounter them.
+He put participants in a plain room with nothing to do but think for 6 to 15 minutes.
 No phone.
 No book.
 Just themselves and their thoughts.

 Most people didn't enjoy it.
 About half rated the experience at or below the midpoint for enjoyment.
 But then Wilson took the experiment further: he left participants alone in a room where they could press a button and give themselves a mild electric shock.
 Even though every participant had previously said they'd pay money to avoid being shocked, 67% of the men and 25% of the women shocked themselves rather than sit quietly with their own thoughts.